Looking for different Twitter widget examples that you can easily display on your website? You’ve come to the right place.

 But don’t worry.
 You can make everything easier and faster by using the highest-rated Twitter feed WordPress plugin: Twitter Feed Pro.

 Just follow the step-by-step tutorial here to start embedding your home Twitter feed as a Twitter widget for your own brand.

 2. Profile Timeline

-- Manual: It’s hard to add your Twitter feed manually, since you have to deal with confusing code.
-Plus, you can accidentally break your website if you don’t have any technical knowledge, so it’s risky for beginners.
+- Manual: To embed your Twitter feed manually, you have to deal with confusing code or CSS that can even break your website if you’re not careful.
+Plus, you also need to switch between lots of pages so it’s time-consuming.

 3. Mentions Timeline for Testimonials

-With this Twitter widget example, any relevant tweet that mentions your Twitter username will be displayed so you can proudly present it as a testimonials grid to increase your conversions.
-Especially if you display this feed on your sales page.
+You can now display this embedded timeline as a testimonials grid to boost your conversions.
+Especially if you embed this Twitter feed on your sales page.